you're invited

 Date TBA

-Verona Beach.
-Hawaiian shirts, body armor, angel wings at a gas station.
-Shakespeare but everyone has a gun and the cinematography is permanently sunstruck.
-Come in costume armor or a choir boy outfit.
-Your call.
+Star-crossed lovers in Hawaiian shirts and body armor.
+Angel wings at a gas station.
+Classic tragedy where everyone has a gun and the cinematography is permanently sunstruck.

 ?